 Ask the Right People:

-It may seem obvious, but you should be sure to ask someone you know that will have positive things to say about you.
-This doesn’t mean avoiding asking teachers whose classes you struggled in or a coach who saw you needed a little extra coaching.
-Often, these people are excellent references who can speak about how hardworking you are, how you handle setbacks or embrace change.
+It may seem obvious, but you should ask someone you know who will have positive things to say about you.
+This doesn’t mean avoiding asking teachers whose classes you struggled in or a coach who saw you needed extra coaching.
+Often, these people are excellent references who can speak about how hardworking you are and how you handle setbacks or embrace change.
 What this does mean is don’t ask someone who knows very little about the person you are now.

 To start brainstorming who these people might be, begin writing a list.
 In this list, include your relationship with this person (teacher, coach, supervisor), how long you have known them, in what context, and what things about you they could comment on.
 A recent connection you’ve made is good, but a connection you have had for a long time, especially if that person has seen you change and grow, can be a great reference.